 On July 16, 2009, the Mongolian Parliament passed a new Nuclear Energy Law that classifies all radioactive mineral deposits, regardless of size, as strategically important mineral deposits and regulates the nuclear energy industry in Mongolia, including the exploration, exploitation, development, mining and sale of uranium.
-The new law became effective on August 15, 2009.
+The law became effective on August 15, 2009.

-The Nuclear Energy Law gives the Mongolian Government the right to take ownership without payment of not less than 51% (if uranium resources were determined with State funding), or not less than 34%.(if uranium resources were determined without State funding) of the shares of a license holder, and the further right to revoke outstanding licenses if the license holders did not agree to abide by these provisions and submit applications in the required form to re-register their existing licenses in accordance with the Nuclear Energy Law by November 15, 2009.
-It is not certain whether or on what terms Mongolia would seek to acquire additional equity in the license holders, or the amount of such additional equity.
+The Nuclear Energy Law gives the Mongolian Government the right to take ownership without payment of not less than 51% (if uranium resources were determined with State funding), or not less than 34% (if uranium resources were determined without State funding) of the shares of a license holder, and the further right to revoke outstanding licenses if the license holders did not agree to abide by these provisions and submit applications in the required form to re-register their existing licenses in accordance with the Nuclear Energy Law by November 15, 2009.

-The law gives the State Administrative Authority the responsibility over the implementation and enforcement of State policy on the exploitation of radioactive minerals and nuclear energy, including the power to grant, suspend or revoke any licenses granted pursuant to the Nuclear Energy Law.
+Generally, the law gives the State Administrative Authority, being the Mongolian Nuclear Energy Agency (the "NEA"), the responsibility over the implementation and enforcement of State policy on the exploitation of radioactive minerals and nuclear energy, including the power to grant, suspend or revoke any licenses granted pursuant to the Nuclear Energy Law.
 The Nuclear Energy Law requires licenses to be obtained to conduct a variety of activities relating to radioactive minerals and nuclear energy, including an exploration license to prospect and explore for radioactive minerals, and a mining license to exploit radioactive minerals.

 To obtain an exploration license, the law provides that the applicant must, among other things, conduct its activities in a transparent and stable manner, be financially capable to conduct exploration activity of radioactive minerals and reclamation, conduct responsible mining, and have sufficient experience in the field of mining.
-Exploration licenses will be issued to persons who best meet the conditions set out in the Nuclear Energy Law, and agree to accept the state ownership of the required percentage of shares of the license holder, discussed above.
+Exploration licenses are to be issued to persons who best meet the conditions set out in the Nuclear Energy Law, and agree to accept the state ownership of the required percentage of shares of the license holder, discussed above.

-In addition to satisfying the conditions applicable to exploration licenses, an applicant for a mining license must also, among other things, hold a stable and leading position producing and selling radioactive minerals on the world market, be financially independent and have the capacity to sell radioactive minerals for peaceful purposes at the world market price, have the financial capacity to mine radioactive minerals and have many years of experience in mining radioactive minerals.
+In addition to satisfying the conditions applicable to exploration licenses, an applicant for a mining license must also, among other things, hold a stable and leading position producing and selling radioactive minerals on the world market, be financially independent and have the capacity to sell radioactive minerals for peaceful purposes at the world market price, have the financial capacity to mine radioactive minerals and have experience in mining radioactive minerals.

-The Nuclear Energy Law requires that a holder of a mining license conclude a mining agreement with the State Administrative Authority within 60 days from issuance of the mining license, setting out, among other things, the reasons for mining radioactive minerals, the term of exploitation, the type and grade of deposit and deposit reserves, the technology, production capacity and quantity of products to be mined as reflected in the feasibility study, conditions of sale, an environmental protection and reclamation plan including the associated implementation costs, a mine closure plan, and the other rights, obligations and responsibilities of the parties.
+The Nuclear Energy Law also requires that a holder of a mining license conclude a mining agreement with the State Administrative Authority within 60 days from issuance of the mining license, setting out, among other things, the reasons for mining radioactive minerals, the term of exploitation, the type and grade of deposit and deposit reserves, the technology, production capacity and quantity of products to be mined as reflected in the feasibility study, conditions of sale, an environmental protection and reclamation plan including the associated implementation costs, a mine closure plan, and the other rights, obligations and responsibilities of the parties.
 The State Administrative Authority can revoke the license if a mining agreement is not concluded within the 60-day period.

-The Nuclear Energy Law also provides that an Investment Agreement may be concluded between the State and exploration and/or mining license holder for up to a 10-year term.
+The Nuclear Energy Law also provides that an Investment Agreement may be concluded between the State and an exploration and/or mining license holder for up to a 10-year term.
 The law further provides that an Investment Agreement may be extended for a further term of up to 10 years.
 There is no minimum investment threshold and investors of exploration or mining license are given the same protections as provided in the Minerals Law.